llipa/EasyMaaS/docs/en/why_easymaas.md

 3. **Rapid Prototyping**
    In the early stages of development, you may need to quickly validate ideas or test model performance.
 EasyMaaS's simple design allows you to quickly deploy services for testing and iteration.

-4. **Microservices Architecture**
-   If your project contains multiple services, EasyMaaS can help you manage them uniformly.
-It supports deploying multiple services simultaneously and provides a unified management interface.

-## Future Outlook

-EasyMaaS will continue to maintain its lightweight and user-friendly characteristics while planning improvements in the following areas:

-1. Support for more API formats, giving developers more choices
-2. Enhanced monitoring and logging capabilities for better operational support
-3. More deployment options to adapt to different scenario requirements
-4. Performance optimization and resource usage improvements to enhance service efficiency
-5. Expanded community support with more examples and best practices

-EasyMaaS aims to become the preferred tool for Python developers to encapsulate API services, allowing developers to focus on business logic rather than repeatedly implementing API format conversion.